nefarius/docs.nefarius.at/docs/projects/Vicius/ZIP-Archives.md

 The ZIP file:

-- must be an actual ZIP file, i.e. not 7-zip, tarball, etc.
+- must be an actual ZIP file, i.e. not 7-zip, tarball, WinRAR, etc.
 - will be extracted verbatim in the same folder as your executable; this means that `foo.zip` should contain `foo.exe` in its' root, not `foo/foo.exe`

 By default: